coreyMerritt/mysql-blog-interface/README.md

 ## Documentation

-Actions:
+<h1>Actions:</h1>

 - read --- Reads one or more entries from the database.
- - arg1 (optional) = entry#      You may specify one or more entries to be read.
+ - arg1 (optional) --- entry#
+  - You may specify one or more entries to be read.
 Quotes and parenthesis must be used as shown below for multiple entries.
      ```bash
      blog read
      ```